engr101staff/engr101matlab/_sources/working_with_images/main.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^
 .. section 3

-Matlab has built-in functions for saving and loading images.
+MATLAB has built-in functions for saving and loading images.
 Let's look at an example:

 .. youtube:: hfjwgcbH44M
   :divid: ch05_03_vid_loading_and_saving_images